American espionage in Germany: Cooperation between the BND and American intelligence agencies

 The BND emerged from the Gehlen organization, which was founded under the aegis of the Americans.
 Former Wehrmacht Major General Reinhard Gehlen, became the leader of the organization and later the first president of the BND, which was founded in 1956 as successor.
 Numerous Nazi officers were among the early employees who were now recruited by the Americans against the Soviets.
 Throughout the Cold War, the American intelligence services and the BND were close allies.
 One successful joint collaboration was Operation Rubicon, in which almost 100 countries were spied on from 1970 onwards through the sale of manipulated encryption technology (CX-52) from the Swiss company Crypto AG.

 According to media reports, the BND, the BKA and the BfV are said to have cooperated with the CIA in setting up secret prisons (black sites).
-Germans are also said to have been involved in interrogations in Guantanamo.
+Germans are also said to have been involved in interrogations in Guantanamo Bay detention camp.

 The BND is said to have cooperated with the NSA in spying on German citizens in Project 6 and other operations, which led to public criticism of the service.
 The BND forwarded data such as private cell phone numbers and email addresses to the NSA and pre-sorted data for the NSA.
 In response to the affair, the German Bundestag passed a revised BND law in October 2016.